 You may set most options or view a variety of system information using the self-contained menus.
-To access this, touch the Menu button which appears on the right of the level meter screen.
 Figure 2-10 is a diagram of the menu arrangement, a tree showing how to reach any menu from the Main Menu.
 Hold the Source knob pressed for two seconds to access the Main Menu.
 Figure 2-11 shows the Main Menu.